A quick recipe for tasty toasted coconut chocolate chip granola made on the stovetop. This recipe is a great time saver, and it’s allergy friendly!

 So what’s a granola fan to do?
 Make your own, of course.

 We make homemade granola in our house on a pretty regular basis.
-It’s delicious and you can make a wide variety of flavors.
+It’s delicious for breakfast and you can make a wide variety of flavors.
 But one little drawback is that it takes kind of a long time to bake.
 Not a huge deal, but what about when you just want some homemade granola in a hurry?

-If you can’t have oats, you could try to make a grain free granola (or trail mix) with just toasted coconut and a variety of seeds – pumpkin seeds, sunflower seeds, chia seeds, etc.
+- If you can’t have oats, you could try to make a grain free granola (or trail mix) with just toasted coconut and a variety of seeds – pumpkin seeds, sunflower seeds, chia seeds, etc.

-If coconut is not an option for you, leave it out and add more oats.
+- If coconut is not an option for you, leave it out and add more oats.
 You will also want to substitute a different oil for the coconut oil.

 - Place the oats, coconut, and coconut oil in a skillet and cook over medium heat for about 5 minutes, until it starts to brown.